DerekCuevas/friend-list/README.md

 ## Solutions
 Currently there are three solutions (each in their own subdirectories, see above).
 Check out the README files in each of the subdirectories for example specific details.

 Each of the three have similar structures (identical store state + hitting the same mock API).
-The difference being when and where the apps reads router state and when and where the apps dispatches actions.
+The difference being when and where the apps read router state and when and where the apps dispatch actions.

 Refer to \*/index.js and \*/containers/FriendSearchView.js for differences in the approaches.